 Harmful greenhouse gas emissions from transportation and traffic congestion due to overcrowding and over-tourism

 Human exploitation and commodification of cultures

-Sustainable travel education furnishes travelers with the information, abilities, and devices essential to comprehend the basic oppressive systems that lead to these interconnected issues and experience travel in the most mindful way.
-It has a lasting positive effect on local communities, economy, biodiversity, and environment of the regions they visit.
+Sustainable travel education furnishes travelers with the information, abilities, and devices essential to comprehend the basic oppressive systems that lead to these interconnected issues and experience travel mindfully.
+It has a lasting positive effect on local communities, economies, biodiversity, and the environment of the regions they visit.

-As one of our core values is a deep respect for the planet, accordingly, we've joined Tourism Declares, an initiative that supports tourism businesses, organizations, and individuals in declaring a climate emergency and taking purposeful action to reduce their carbon emissions.
-This action is driven by The Intergovernmental Panel on Climate Change’s (IPCC)advice to cut global carbon emissions to 55% below 2017 levels by 2030.
+As one of our core values is a deep respect for the planet, we've joined Tourism Declares.
+This initiative supports tourism businesses, organizations, and individuals in declaring a climate emergency and taking purposeful action to reduce their carbon emissions.
+This action is driven by The Intergovernmental Panel on Climate Change’s (IPCC) advice to cut global carbon emissions to 55% below 2017 levels by 2030.